-Household, Commercial and Industrial (HIC) waste movements to Norfolk
+3.4 Household, Commercial and Industrial (HIC) waste movements to Norfolk

-Norfolk's waste management facilities receive waste from other Waste Planning Authorities, as well as waste produced within its own boundaries, as shown in Table 7.
-The greatest tonnage received is from Suffolk, this is predominately sewage sludge; nearly 280,000 tonnes; which is treated at the three treatment plants at Whitlingham, Thetford and King's Lynn.
-Sewage sludge also forms a significant proportion of waste from Cambridgeshire which is managed in Norfolk; just over 140,000 tonnes is received at King's Lynn and Thetford.
-The King's Lynn sewage sludge treatment facility also receives just over 29,000 tonnes of sludge from Lincolnshire.
+Norfolk's waste management facilities receive waste from other Waste Planning Authorities, as well as waste produced within Norfolk, as shown in Table 7.
+The greatest tonnage received is from Suffolk - this is predominately sewage sludge (nearly 300,000 tonnes) which is treated at the three treatment plants at Whitlingham, Thetford and King's Lynn.
+Sewage sludge also forms the majority of waste from Cambridgeshire which is managed in Norfolk; just over 108,000 tonnes is received at the three treatment works.
+The King's Lynn sewage sludge treatment facility also receives just over 27,000 tonnes of sludge from Lincolnshire.
+There is an ash treatment facility in Norfolk which receives Incinerator Bottom Ash (IBA) and flyash from the chicken litter power station at Thetford, which is treated prior to being used in the manufacture of construction materials, which replaces primary mineral.

-Waste is received from Kent, North Lincolnshire, Lincolnshire and Doncaster by commercial operators, this is likely to be backhaul from the export of waste to facilities in or near these areas.
+Waste is received from Kent, and Lincolnshire by commercial operators, this is likely to be backhaul from the export of waste to facilities in or near these areas.